HMC03/mqtt-coap-http-performance/src/http/README.md

 This module contains the implementation of the HTTP protocol.
 Using the http.server library from Python, we can use a one-liner command to start a server.

 The client is also implemented with Python.
-We will use the requests library to make HTTP request to the server and download the file from the server.
+We will use the socket library to make HTTP request to the server and download the file from the server.
+THe socket library also helps to track the total bytes downloaded for calculating the overhead ratios.
-A timer will measure the time taken to download the file and calculate the throughput after all iterations.
+A standard timer will measure the time taken to download the file and calculate the throughput after all iterations.

 ## Build and Compile

 ### Prerequisites
 - Python 3.x
-- requests>=2.22.0
 - python-dotenv>=0.10.3
 - venv>=0.21.1